rcantore/forupgrade-campsite/README.md

 # For Upgrade - API Campsite Booking

-## About the proyect
+## About the project

-The proyect is IDE agnostic, it can be imported in any modern IDE that has support for Gradle builds and configurations.
+The project is IDE agnostic, it can be imported in any modern IDE that has support for Gradle builds and configurations.
 This is a Spring Boot application, currently only one profile is provided; a local profile with some sample data to have the app up and running for demonstration purposes.

 Also, some unit tests are provided to prove the correct API functionality.

-### Running the proyect
+### Running the project

-It can be run inside the IDE of your choise or using the gradle command line.
+It can be run inside the IDE of your choice or using the gradle command line.

-Whe using the command line option, it's advised to use the included gradle wrapper.
-Type on the root dir of the proyect:
+When using the command line option, it's advised to use the included gradle wrapper.
+Type on the root dir of the project:

 ```bash
 ./gradlew bootRun